Chelsea Manning to remain on active duty, receive health care after prison release

 While in prison Manning had received hormone treatment and care for gender dysphoria.
 She had also been informed that she was eligible for sex reassignment surgery to be paid for by the government.
 However, if the appeal of her conviction is denied, she could be dishonorably discharged, which mandates a loss of benefits including health care.

-Manning’s fight for treatment in military prison made her a cause celebrity among transgender advocates.
-She announced the change in her name and announced, “I am a female,” in a statement read on her behalf in 2013 on national television.
+Manning’s fight for treatment in military prison made her a cause celebre among transgender advocates.
+She announced the change in her name and announced, “I am a female,” in a statement read on her behalf in 2013 on national television

 Efforts to boost transgender rights culminated last summer in the Pentagon’s decision to rescind the ban on service for troops who identified as the opposite gender.
 In the months that followed, more than 100 troops came forward requesting treatment for gender dysphoria.
 Estimates show there are as many as 6,000 transgender troops among the 1.3 million active-duty service members.